Updated on June 18, 2025

 - Garbage pickers and/or shovels

-- Vehicle for hauling clean up materials
+- Vehicle for hauling cleanup materials

 - Rigid container(s) for sharps and other hazardous items